bcorrea1006/bcorrea1006/README.md

 - Hi, I’m @bcorrea1006
-- I’m interested in building web apps to help people learn about native plant and animal species, and have fun!
 - I’m currently an undergraduate studying computer engineering at the University of Washington.
+- I’m interested in building apps to help make people's lives easier and grow their knowledge!
+- My pronouns: (he / him)
 - How to reach me: benitoscorrea@gmail.com
-- Pronouns: (he / him)
-- Fun fact: I once drank so much water as to become overly-hydrated!
-Moral of the story: elecrolytes matter

 <!---
 bcorrea1006/bcorrea1006 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.